The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 f.
 All chapters must adhere to the Primary Recruitment schedule as approved by the Alabama Panhellenic Association.
 A chapter will be fined $25 for every 60 seconds after a party ends that any PNM is still in the chapter house.

 g.
-Shutters, shades, blinds, and windows on the front of the house and around the doors on the first floor must be closed and all excessive noise must end one hour prior to and following the conclusion of recruitment events and between individual events.
+All excessive noise must end one hour prior to and following the conclusion of recruitment events and between individual events.

 h.
 Recruitment Counselors or Judicial Board members will warn the recruitment chairman five minutes before the time for the total event to be over if the sorority has not begun to show signs of ending the party.
 Recruitment Counselors and Judicial Board members will have their watches set at the same time and theirs will be the official time.